annameliksetian/annameliksetian.github.io/index.md

 *Meliksetian.* **Usage of children’s literature as the foundation of an art therapy program with children under state care: a review of experience** (in Russian).
 Scientific Journal “The Young Scientist”, 22.1, 143–146, 2015, ISSN 2072-0297, [link](https://moluch.ru/archive/102/23234/)

 ## Invited Talks
+- **Does language proximity modulate language co-activation and domain-general control in multilinguals?**.
+The Bilingualism, Mind, and Brain Lab Talk, University of California, Irvine, Jul 21, 2025 (hosted by prof. dr Judith Kroll).

 - **Exploring the role of language proximity in language and domain-general control in multilinguals**.
 Northeastern University London, Oct 23, 2024 (hosted by dr Julia Hofweber).

 ## Conference Presentations
+- **Does language proximity modulate language co-activation and domain-general control in multilinguals?**.
+The 15th International Symposium on Bilingualism (ISB15), June 9 – 13, 2025 (talk).

 - **Exploring the role of language proximity in language and domain-general control in multilinguals**.
 Adaptations to Multilingualism and the Role of Linguistic Proximity (ATOM), February 13 – 14, 2025 (talk).

 - **How does the presence of cognates impact the engagement of language control?**.
-Highlights in the Language Sciences Conference (HILS), July 8 – 11, 2024 (poster presentation).
+Highlights in the Language Sciences Conference (HILS), July 8 – 11, 2024 (poster preparation).

 - **Deciphering Unfamiliar Languages: Mutual Intelligibility of Czech, Russian, and Spanish in Relation to Polish**.
 Spring/Summer Institute-wide Poster Session (SIPS), June 14, 2024 (poster presentation).